vitorhmf/snowbird-destinations/README.md

 ### 3.2.
 Business assumption:

 * Due to the time zone restriction of +/- 3 hours from the Central Time Zone, the possibilities were limited to regions in North, Central, and South America.
-* In the first version of the project, a sample of some cities in the possible regions was defined, which were: Los Angeles, San Diego, Borward, Rio de Janeiro, Santiago, and Belize.
+* In the first version of the project, a small sample of some cities in the possible regions was defined, which were: Los Angeles, San Diego, Borward, Rio de Janeiro, Santiago, and Belize.

 [Back to the top](https://github.com/vitorhmf/snowbird-destinations#2-methodology)